Rogue planet: Warmth

 Interstellar planets generate little heat and are not heated by a star.
 However, in 1998, David J. Stevenson theorized that some planet-sized objects adrift in interstellar space might sustain a thick atmosphere that would not freeze out.
 He proposed that these atmospheres would be preserved by the pressure-induced far-infrared radiation opacity of a thick hydrogen-containing atmosphere.

 During planetary-system formation, several small protoplanetary bodies may be ejected from the system.
 An ejected body would receive less of the stellar-generated ultraviolet light that can strip away the lighter elements of its atmosphere.
 Even an Earth-sized body would have enough gravity to prevent the escape of the hydrogen and helium in its atmosphere.
 In an Earth-sized object the geothermal energy from residual core radioisotope decay could maintain a surface temperature above the melting point of water, allowing liquid-water oceans to exist.
 These planets are likely to remain geologically active for long periods.
 If they have geodynamo-created protective magnetospheres and sea floor volcanism, hydrothermal vents could provide energy for life.
 These bodies would be difficult to detect because of their weak thermal microwave radiation emissions, although reflected solar radiation and far-infrared thermal emissions may be detectable from an object that is less than 1,000 astronomical units from Earth.
 Around five percent of Earth-sized ejected planets with Moon-sized natural satellites would retain their satellites after ejection.
 A large satellite would be a source of significant geological tidal heating.

 List

 The table below lists rogue planets, confirmed or suspected, that have been discovered.
 It is yet unknown whether these planets were ejected from orbiting a star or else formed on their own as sub-brown dwarfs.
 Whether exceptionally low-mass rogue planets (such as OGLE-2012-BLG-1323 and KMT-2019-BLG-2073) are even capable of being formed on their own is currently unknown.

+Discovered via direct imaging

+These objects were discovered with the direct imaging method.
+Many were discovered in young star-clusters or stellar associations and a few old are known (such as WISE 0855−0714).
+List is sorted after discovery year.

+Discovered via microlensing

+These objects were discovered via microlensing.
+Rogue planets discovered via microlensing can only be studied by the lensing event.
+Some of them could also be exoplanets in a wide orbit around an unseen star.